Kenneth Vermeer: Ajax

 Vermeer with Ajax teammates lining up for a Champions League match against Olympique Lyonnais.

-Prior to the 2011–12 season, Stekelenburg was sold to A.S.
-Roma, so Vermeer started the season as first keeper, with deputies Jasper Cillessen and Jeroen Verhoeven.
+Prior to the 2011–12 season, Stekelenburg was sold to Roma, so Vermeer started the season as first keeper, with deputies Jasper Cillessen and Jeroen Verhoeven.
 Although he had a rocky start to the season by conceding six goals in a game at Utrecht and a weak shot in a match against Roda, Vermeer rebounded well and made the net his own following the departure of Maarten Stekelenburg.
-He was especially sharp in a game against Olympique Lyonnais in the 2011–12 UEFA Champions League as he successfully kept a clean sheet in France.
+He was especially sharp in a game against Lyon in the 2011–12 UEFA Champions League as he successfully kept a clean sheet in France.
 Helping Ajax to consecutive league titles, Vermeer's deputy Jeroen Verhoeven departed ahead of the 2012–13 campaign who was then replaced by Mickey van der Hart, who had impressed the previous season during the club's NextGen Series campaign.
 In April 2012, Ajax announced the extension of Vermeer's contract for 2 more years, binding him to the club until the summer of 2015.
 On 20 January 2013, during the Klassieker match against arch-rivals Feyenoord, Vermeer helped Ajax to a 3–0 victory at home, keeping a clean sheet while saving a penalty kick from Lex Immers in the 64th minute of the game.
 On 17 February 2013, Vermeer was admitted to the illustrious Club van 100 of Ajax, making his 100th career appearance for the club in the away match against RKC Waalwijk, he then stopped another penalty shot in this match from Robert Braber.
 Vermeer was sent off in a home match against Heracles Almelo, after he erroneously brought down Geoffrey Castillion.
 While injuring himself in the process, Vermeer would miss the impending Topper away match against PSV on 14 April 2013 due to his red card.
 He finished the season as first choice keeper once more helping Ajax to win their third consecutive league title, a feat the club had not achieved since 1967 when they were last able to secure three national titles in a row.